 Copyright Protection in One Easy Lesson

-From time to time, clients ask me questions about copyright, for example: Should I put a copyright notice on my work?
+From time to time, clients ask me questions about copyright.
+For example: Should I put a notice on my work?
 What must the notice say?
 What about “all rights reserved”?
 Should I register my copyright?
 If so, when?
-Here is a brief overview of copyright formalities – why they are not required here in the U.S., but when, where and how they might help you.
+Here is a brief overview of copyright formalities.
+This post discusses why they are not required in the U.S., but when, where and how they might help you.

 As a general rule, for works created after January 1, 1978, copyright protection lasts for the life of the author plus an additional 70 years.
 For an anonymous work, a pseudonymous work, or a work made for hire, the copyright endures for a term of 95 years from the year of its first publication or a term of 120 years from the year of its creation, whichever expires first.

-Like other Berne Convention parties, the U.S. does not require that copyrighted works have copyright notices.
-However, 17 USC Section 401 provides that works may have copyright notices that contain the following three elements:
+Like other Berne Convention parties, the U.S. does not require that copyrighted works have notices.
+However, 17 USC Section 401 provides that works may have copyright notices that contain the following three elements.

 - The symbol © (the letter C in a circle), the word “Copyright”, or the abbreviation “Copr.”
 [In contrast to U.S. law and the Berne Convention, Universal Copyright Convention requires use of the symbol ©.
 However, most UCC countries now are part of the Berne Convention, so the UCC today has little relevance.]

 That section further prescribes that the notice must be affixed in a manner and location to give reasonable notice of the claim of copyright.
-The benefit for the copyright owner if these requirements are satisfied: In an infringement suit, the defendant’s attempt to reduce damages by claiming innocent infringement will be given no weight.
+There is a benefit for the copyright owner if these requirements are satisfied.
+In an infringement suit, the defendant’s attempt to reduce damages by claiming innocent infringement will be given no weight.
 The phrase “all rights reserved” is a vestigial remnant of the Buenos Aires Convention of 1910 and is no longer required in copyright notices for U.S. works.